oooay/Auto-Follower/README.md

 "TODU"

 ## Dependency
 This is the original ROS1 implementation of Auto-Follower.
-Auto-Follower has benn tested on ubuntu18.04 with the ROS melodic and ubuntu20.04 with the ROS noetic.
+Auto-Follower has been tested on ubuntu18.04 with the ROS melodic and ubuntu20.04 with the ROS noetic.
 ```
 sudo apt-get install -y ros-noetic-navigation
 sudo apt-get install -y ros-noetic-robot-localization